 Glimpsing the flying beauties

 Madagascar will be of great interest to any bird lover out there!
-The island boasts over 250 species of bird, including many water bird species.
-Some of the best spots to observe these water birds are along the remote areas of the western and south-western coasts, such as Lake Tsimanampetsotsa.
+The island boasts over 250 species of bird, including many waterbird species.
+Some of the best spots to observe these water birds are along with the remote areas of the western and south-western coasts, such as Lake Tsimanampetsotsa.
 For anyone who loves bird-watching then Madagascar is truly a fantastic destination!
 Link up the lake to our Flamingo Package

 Floating with the currents